bhochhi/react-guide/README.md

   1. Flux is design pattern that establish unidirectional data flow in the application.
   2. When a user interact with views, an action is propagated to __Dispatcher__ via __Action Creators__.
 The __Dispatcher__ then invokes all the callbacks that __Stores__ have registered with it for such action.
 This is the how __Stores__ gets the data payload contained in the actions.
 The __Stores__ then emit a "change" event.
 All the __Views__ listening for such change event retrieve the data from __Stores__ and call _render()_ method via _setState()_ or _forceUpdate()_ to update themselves and their children.
   3. As you can see, Flux applications have 4 major parts: Dispatcher, Store, Views and Action Creators.
-  4. Dispatcher is a singleton and just a registry of actions registered by Stores.
-When Dispatcher is invoked in an action creator method, all callbacks are called....
-  5.
+  4. __Action Creator__
+  5. Dispatcher is a singleton and just a big registry of callbacks.
+It keeps a list of all of the stores that it needs to send actions to.
+When an action comes in from the action creator, it will pass to all registered stores regardless of action type.
+That's why you can all it dump.
+However if you need to set up dependencies between stores so that one gets updated before other, you can have Dispatcher manage this using waitFor() method.
+  6. f